01alex/FEUP-SDIS/README.md

 ## Target Platforms

 - Java standalone application for PC/Mac
-- Application for mobile devices:
-  - Android

 ## Additional Services and Improvements

-The group will implement the basis architecture to develop a usable application.
-After this, the group will improve the application in order to be able to achieve a better grade.
+After the basis architecture has been implemented, the group will propose to develop a few extra functionalities in order to achieve a more complex and realist application.

-Following are the improvements expected to be made.
+The characteristics defined below are expected to be functional in the final version.

+### Security
+### Peers Failure Tolerance
+###

 ### Botnet